Jahazielvaz/location-directory/ReadMe.txt

 - forEach() : Find out when to use it and when not to use it, and what's the difference between forEach and the map feature, and when to use each of them.
 - Array methods : Find a way to combine and use them with regex to create powerful data manipulation.
 - This keyword, specially in the way that this guy knows how to use it.
 Understand exactly when it targets what, and do a bunch of exercises until you fully know how to use it.
+- .join(' ') : I don't fully know what this does or what it's used for.
+- Find the difference between forEach() and map().
+When it's better to use what.
+- .replace() : I'm not fully sure how this works, but all I know is that you can replace things with other things.
+I don't know the rules or anything.
+This is another concept that I want to learn really well, and to find good uses for.
+- Finally, consolidate all the things you need to study from the last app with the things in this one.
+Go on a discovery phase to find out what kind of things you can build with each of them, and write them down for each of them.
+Then figure out what kind of app you can build that requires you to use each of the things, and build it.